Answered By: Monique Ritchie Last Updated: 20 Dec, 2017 Views: 2603

-If you are a MPhil or PhD student, from September 2014 a special service is provided for you and your supervisors to help meet open access, research integrity and copyright requirements.
-You must submit the final draft of your thesis to CheckIt, a thesis check service operated by the Library before your Viva Voce examination.
+If you are a MPhil or PhD student, from September 2014, the University provides a checking service on your final draft, to help meet open access and research integrity copyright requirements.
+You must submit the final draft of your thesis before your Viva Voce examination to CheckIt, a thesis check service managed by the Taught Programmes Office in each College.

 Further help and information